Clicky Skip to Content

 Refurbished items are likely to have been used and returned as such.
 After diagnostic testing, the device will be repaired if necessary.
 The item is then cleaned thoroughly and repackaged before being sold.

 There are two types of refurbished items on eBay: seller refurbished and manufacturer refurbished.
 The device should be restored to near-new specifications in both styles, but the manufacturer has not approved the seller’s refurbished item.
 This may sound confusing.
-They do offer a Condition Look-Up Table that will help you determine the condition of a product.
+They offer a Condition Look-Up Table that will help you determine the condition of a product.

 Check out the video for more details: